DaniNedo/uPrint/README.md

 Number of retrieved fields.
 Returns `EOF` in case of failure.

 ## Format specifiers
-In order to keep a small memory footprint the uPrint uses a reduces set of format specifiers:
+In order to keep a small memory footprint the uPrint uses a reduced set of format specifiers:

 * **`%d`** Signed integer number (`int`)
 * **`%ld`** Long signed integer number (`long int`)[^1]